-Students, who have a period of non-attendance for more than a calendar year, must reapply to the university in order to be considered as a candidate for readmission.
-To initiate this process, individuals must download the Readmission Application Form, which is located at my.valleyforge.edu/ICS/Admissions/Apply_Online.jnz.
-Forms are forwarded to the appropriate program directors or department chairs.
+Students, who have a period of nonattendance for more than a calendar year, must reapply to the university in order to be considered as a candidate for readmission.
+To initiate this process, individuals must complete a new UVF admissions application and enter "readmit" as their student type.
+The admissions counselor will generate the internal readmission form and forward to the appropriate departments.
 The decision to readmit rests solely with these persons.

 At the time of readmission, students are bound by the current academic calendar year edition of the University of Valley Forge Catalog.
 Requests for exceptions are made to the Vice President of Academic Affairs.
+The student's academic standing upon readmission will match the academic standing held prior to leaving the university.